 You need to be a registered Democrat to run for the Democratic County Committee and live in the 66th Assembly District (Greenwich Village, SoHo, NoHo, or Tribeca area).
 With the help of your local Democratic Club, you will petition to get on the Democratic Primary ballot by getting signatures of registered Democrats in your ED.
 If you are unopposed, you will automatically win the seat.
 If you have opposition you campaign among your neighbors and stand for election in the Democratic Primary in June.

-County Committee offers the opportunity to build stronger ties between the community and the local Democratic Party.
-It’s a constructive way of participating and going local.
+Running for County Committee is a great way to engage with your local community an offers the opportunity to build stronger ties between your neighborhood and the local Democratic Party.

-If you would like more information about County Committee, please email firstname.lastname@example.org
+If you would like more information about running for County Committee, please contact [email protected]